litespeedtech/lscache_wp/litespeed-cache/readme.txt

 == Changelog ==

 = 1.1.2 - June 20 2017 =
-* [BUGFIX] Fixed missing form close tag;
+* [BUGFIX] Fixed missing form close tag.
 * [UPDATE] Added a wiki link for enabling the crawler.
 * [UPDATE] Improved Site IP description.
-* [UPDATE] Added an introduction to the crawler on the Information page;
+* [UPDATE] Added an introduction to the crawler on the Information page.
-* [REFACTOR] Added more detailed error messages for Site IP and Custom Sitemap settings;
+* [REFACTOR] Added more detailed error messages for Site IP and Custom Sitemap settings.

 = 1.1.1.1 - June 15 2017 =
 * [BUGFIX] Hotfix for insufficient validation of site IP value in crawler settings.